CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 You have now configured an additional alert policy that monitors when a user is added as a site collection administrator for a SharePoint Online site collection.

 ### Task 2 – Validate the  SharePoint Permissions Alert

+In this task, you will test the SharePoint permissions alert you created in Task 1 to ensure it is functioning correctly.
+You will verify that the alert triggers as expected when permission changes occur, confirming its accuracy and reliability.

 >**Note:** This task is currently read-only because alert emails intended for Lynne's inbox are not appearing.
 This issue originates from Microsoft's end, and we are actively working to resolve it.